jcn363/kobopatch/src/versions/README.md

           src/libnickel.so.1.0.0.yaml: usr/local/Kobo/libnickel.so.1.0.0
           src/librmsdk.so.1.0.0.yaml: usr/local/Kobo/librmsdk.so.1.0.0

-· In the overrides section there is a list of the files with patches (listed in the patches section) together with the patches they contain and if we want to apply them or not.
+· In the _overrides_ section there is a list of files with patches (nameed in the _patches_ section) with the patches they contain and whether we want to apply them or not.

-   The value assigned here overwrites the one that is inside the patch file (default is not).
+   The value assigned here overwrites the one that is inside the patch file (default is _no_).

    It is not mandatory, but it is very useful and convenient, since at a glance it allows us to see the patches that we have available along with their status.
-In addition it allows us to activate and deactivate patches (of different programs and libraries) without having to open the file that contains them to look for them in it.
+In addition it allows us to enable and disable patches (of different programs and libraries) without having to open the file which contains them and to look for them in it.

-   To say that we want to apply a patch called PROGRESIVE, which is inside the nickel-PROGRESIVE.yaml file, about the nickel program, regardless of whether it is activated or not, we would have to put:
+   To say we want to apply a patch called _PROGRESIVE_, which is inside the _nickel-PROGRESIVE.yaml_ file, to _nickel_ program, regardless of whether it is activated or not, we would have to put:

     overrides:
       src/nickel-PROGRESIVE.yaml:
         PROGRESIVE: yes

-**WARNING**: following this example the previous lines would not do anything, since in the patches section the line relative to nickel-PROGRESIVE.yaml was commented and therefore the program does not know what program it has to patch.
+**WARNING**: following this example the previous lines would not do anything, since in the _patches_ section the line relative to _nickel-PROGRESIVE.yaml_ was commented and therefore the program does not know what file must patch.

     patches:
     #  src/nickel-PROGRESIVE.yaml: usr/local/Kobo/nickel

-· There may be as many patches as there are patches within that file.
-As indicated, it is not mandatory that they are all, although very useful.
+· There may be as many patches named as patches are into that file.
+As said, it is not mandatory that they all are listed, although it's very useful.

 · The name of the patch must correspond exactly with the one that is inside the corresponding patch file.

-· Remember that the value that prevails is the one indicated here.
+· Remember that the value that rules is the one set here.

     src/libnickel-PROGRESIVE.yaml:
       Dictionary, remove long winded closest match notification: yes